Program Description: Teaching Scholars

 - Participation at one funded conference on learning, teaching, and SoTL

-- Unit will receive $3,000.00 to cover costs associated with workload reallocation.
+- Unit will receive the equivalent of a 3 credit hour workload reallocation to cover costs associated with workload reallocation.

 - Developing methods for studying, documenting, and assessing learning and teaching.

-Application questions of no more than 200 - 400 words each include:
+Application questions of no more than 200 - 400 words include:

 - Briefly state your philosophy regarding teaching and student learning